epsilon537/boxlambda/docs/forth-core.md

 - `__forth_emem_end`: The end of EMEM memory area reserved for Forth.
 - `__forth_emem_size`: The amount of EMEM memory reserved for Forth.

-### Forth Assembler Variables and Symobls
+#### Forth Assembler Variables and Symbols

-Understanding the purpose of the following variables, defined in [forth-core.s](), was essential to be able to understand the Forth Core boot procedure and port it to BoxLambda:
+Understanding the purpose of the following variables, defined in [forth-core.s](https://github.com/epsilon537/boxlambda/blob/master/sw/components/forth_core/forth-core.s), was essential to be able to understand the Forth Core boot procedure and port it to BoxLambda:

 - `DictionaryPointer`: The *primary* dictionary pointer.
 Dictionary search start here.
 Corresponds to Forth variable `(dp)`, taking into account that